cruel-32/gulp-filemap-generator/README.md

         'author':'-', //default author name
         'description':'-', //default html description
-        'stream' : true, //Only the map.html file passes through the stream. (true: All files) "hrefBaseDir" : '' //Deletes unwanted characters from the current directory and generates an address.
+        'stream' : true, //Only the map.html file passes through the stream. (true: All files) "hrefBaseDir" : '', //Deletes unwanted characters from the current directory and generates an address.
+        "toJson" : 'default false', //Instead of use template, it generate json file "jsonName" : "map", //json file name
+        "jsonDest" : `./build`
     }
 ```